bhatia4404/blue-enigma-assignment/README.md

-# Blue Enigma - Hybrid AI Travel Assistant
+# Hybrid AI Travel Assistant

 This project implements a hybrid AI travel assistant that answers user queries about Vietnam travel.
 It utilizes a combination of semantic vector search (Pinecone) and knowledge graph context (Neo4j) to provide relevant information, which is then synthesized by a Large Language Model (LLM) into a coherent answer.